jakobnissen/jakobnissen.github.io/posts/optimise.md

 Newcomers to Julia have to pay attention when coding to write type stable code, but don't worry:
 It quickly becomes second nature.
-With experience, writing type stable code is effortless, and you develop an intuition of the rare occations when you are writing a function that might be type unstable.
+With experience, writing type stable code is effortless, and you develop an intuition of the rare occasions when you are writing a function that might be type unstable.
 In those situations, you can use `@code_warntype` to check your functions as you are writing them.

 If you've written a larger chunk of code, and you don't feel confident you have caught _all_ instances of type stability, you can run JET's optimisation analysis on some high-level function calls to check them and all their callees.